richanynguon/parsnips/README.md

 ## Extension Settings

-alt+click on a function you would like to inspect
+Hover on a function you would like to inspect

 ## Known Issues